On the panikin filled to the brim, no date: just desserts for wage labour

 3 The in/transitive

 3.1 There is much about time in this piece of writing, but it is not dated.
 It is by a writer, but their name never appears and nor is this implied.
 It is a sort of note.
 But it is not a ‘note to self’ because the way it is written implies another reader.
-It does not have a direct address to another person, but it is a kind of explanation or argument expressing some facts and implying a conclusion and in this sense it does imply an external reader, one who is not the writer, but someone who needs to have things explained to them and to be led to draw particular conclusions from this.
+However, it does not have a direct address to another person, but it is a kind of explanation or argument expressing some facts and implying a conclusion.
+And in this sense it does imply an external reader, one who is not the writer, but someone who needs to have things explained to them and to be led to draw particular conclusions from this.

 3.2 Another demonstration of this document being something different from a ‘note to self’ is that it is not written using intransitive verbs, something that notes to self are ordinarily characterised by.
 Intransitives are action verbs, but without an object, and also in the case of ‘notes to self’ not having a subject either.
 Consider ‘The crop was gathered.
 It was eaten’, for who did the gathering and eating, and also who wrote this, are not acknowledged, indeed are silenced in the rustle of this language.
-It is, interestingly, Jan Smuts’ favoured way of writing about people and activities in South Africa in his letters to women friends in England, with his letters to May Hobbs (commented elsewhere on WWW pages) a good example.
+It is, interestingly, Jan Smuts’ favoured way of writing about people and activities in South Africa in his letters to women friends in England, with the ringing silences in his letters to May Hobbs (commented on in another Trace) a good example.
 Meals are made, clean clothes are provided, there is a farm where crops grow and cows are milked or cattle slaughtered, and cars are driven, all seemingly by themselves.

 3.4 The removal of the writer as also a subject, the ‘writing I’ or to use Barthes’ term ‘the scriptor’, has some interesting effects regarding this scrappy document.
 The scriptor is the person, here made invisible, who is knowing of and reporting on the details of the days of work that the men had carried out.
 Because of reports in the Forbes farming diaries and because of discernible handwriting on some inventories and tallies, it is clear that all members of the Forbes family might be involved in writing such things, as also might the various men they employed as managers of different aspects of their farming activities on the Athole estate and on the other farms that they owned elsewhere.

-3.5 In this particular instance, the scriptor is liable to have been one of these managers or one of the Forbes sons, for while the Forbes daughters did oversee the activities of work groups, this seems to have been regarding either gender-mixed groups of male and female workers or age-mixed groups of adults and older children.
+3.5 In this particular instance, the writer of the document, its scriptor, is liable to have been one of these managers or one of the Forbes sons, for while the Forbes daughters did oversee the activities of work groups, this seems to have been regarding either gender-mixed groups of male and female workers or age-mixed groups of adults and older children.
 The removal or elision of the scriptor through this particular rustle of language silences the presence of white on black hierarchy as not just an ordinary, but an in effect omnipresent, feature of labour relations.

 4 Among the privileges of whiteness